 Africa's Top 7 Safari Countries & Best National Parks

-These six top safari countries (Kenya, Tanzania, Botswana, South Africa, Namibia and Zambia) are rated as the best-loved and most-visited safari destinations in Africa.
+These seven top safari countries (Kenya, Tanzania, Botswana, South Africa, Namibia, Zambia and Zimbabwe) are rated as the best and most-visited safari destinations in Africa.
 Their top national parks are the most established, classical wildlife safari destinations of East and Southern Africa.

 Africa’s Best National Parks by Country:

 These are the best national parks and national reserves by country.
 This list does not include private game reserves and wildlife sanctuaries (explanation of the different types of protected areas).